 A Client's Perspective

-Succulent enthusiast Jeanne Meadow uses Teri's service occasionally, and also recommends her online sales.
+Succulent enthusiast Jeanne Meadow uses Tari's service occasionally, and also recommends her online sales.
 "They're really something to watch," Jeanne says.
 "Thousands of people tune in.
-Teri shows a plant and gives it a number, and the first person to type that number gets it."
+Tari shows a plant and gives it a number, and the first person to type that number gets it."

-When Jeanne stopped by Teri's house the other day, she was amazed.
+When Jeanne stopped by Tari's house the other day, she was amazed.
 "Seventy-six orders in big boxes!"